DuncanCragg/OnexOS/README-App.md

 Use it as a thinking space, a creative space or a sharing space; have fun exploring each others creations.

-You can run it on a shared family Android tablet, or on the LineageOS version of Android on a Raspberry Pi 4 behind your family TV!
-Each family member can have their own stuff.
+You can run it on a shared family Android tablet, or on a version of Android (LineageOS) on a Raspberry Pi 4 behind your family TV!
+Each family member can have their own stuff, and everything is shared over the domestic WiFi.

 ### What can you do?